-There's a whole lot more to Uluru beyond the grand red rock – although it is one of the biggest highlights in the majestic Red Centre.
-Here's a detailed destination guide which answers all your questions and more.
+There’s a whole lot more to Uluru beyond the grand red rock – although it’s one of the biggest highlights in the majestic Red Centre.
+Here’s a detailed destination guide which answers all your questions and more.

-There are plenty of things to do in Uluru Kata Tjuta National Park - you're limited only by your time and your imagination, so pack plenty of both when you head off.
+There are plenty of things to do in Uluru Kata Tjuta National Park – you’re limited only by your time and imagination, so pack plenty of both before you head off.

 A few fast facts

-- Uluru is 348 metres tall – 48 metres taller than the Eiffel Tower.
+- Uluru is 348m tall – 48m taller than the Eiffel Tower

 - Uluru’s red colour comes from its oxidised iron content.